jun-xiao-mainlinestem/2026base/doc/button_control.md

 ## R1
 *  Hold to score long goal & hold the drivetrain
-*  If R2 is hold, score upper level of center goal
 *  Release to stop the roller immediately.

 ## L2
 *  Hold to out-take balls and/or score lower level of center goal
+*  If L1 pressed, intake halls into basket
 *  Release to stop the roller immediately

 ## R2
-*  Hold drivetrain
+*  Hold to score upper level of center goal
+*  Release to stop the roller immediately.

 ## Right
 *  Activate test mode if pressed within 5 seconds of starting the program